The Global Solutions to Cartan's Realization Problem: -structure algebroids and connections

 \begin{example} Let $A\to X$ be a $G$-structure algebroid with connection $\omega$ and assume that $\G\tto X$ is a $G$-structure groupoid with connection $\Omega$ integrating it.
 Combining Examples \ref{ex:morphism:s:fibers:principal:algbrd:connection} and \ref{ex:morphism:s:fibers:G:algbrd}, each source fiber $\s^{-1}(x)\to \s^{-1}(x)/G$ is a $G$-structure with connection $\Omega|_{\s^{-1}(x)}$.
 The restriction of the Maurer-Cartan form gives a morphism of $G$-structure algebroids with connection:

 Hence, $(\s^{-1}(x),\wmc|_{\s^{-1}(x)},\t)$ is a $G$-realization of $A$. \end{example}

-There are other examples of $G$-realizations which are not source fibers of integrations of $A$.
+There exist $G$-realizations which are not source fibers of groupoids integrating $A$.
 For example, one can consider open $G$-invariant subsets of the source fibers $\s^{-1}(x)$ of any $G$-structure groupoid $\G\tto X$ integrating $A\to X$.
 Later we will discuss the existence and classification problems for $G$-realizations, which is intimately related with the existence and classification problem of solutions of Cartan's Realization Problem.

 Note that in the case where the $G$-realization consists of a source fiber $\s^{-1}(x)$ of a Lie groupoid integrating $A$, its classifying map (the target map) is a submersion onto the leaf containing $x$.
 For an arbitrary $G$-realization we have: